-Any Deferred Units, Performance Units and LTIP Units held by any of the named executive officers at the end of such named executive officer's employment will be treated in accordance with the Deferred Unit Plan, the EIP, the LTIP and any Inducement Award agreement, as applicable, subject, in the case of LTIP Units, or in the case of Mr. Goldhar, to such named executive officer's employment agreement.
+Any Deferred Units, Performance Units and LTIP Units held by any of the named executive officers at the end of such named executive officer's employment will be treated in accordance with the Deferred Unit Plan, the EIP, the LTIP and any Inducement Award agreement, as applicable, subject to such named executive officer's employment agreement.
 See "Executive Compensation - Equity Compensation Plan Information - Deferred Unit Plan", "- Equity Incentive Plan", "- Long Term Incentive Plan" and "- Inducement Award Agreements".